Kingsly62/Blogging-Flask/README.md

 #### As a user I would like:

-- To create an create an aunthentication website where i can get started by clicking start button.
+- To create an create an blog where user can edit ,post ,comment on a post as like and dislike the content in the posted post website where i can get started by clicking start button.
-- Receiives daily news updates
+- Get motivated by Quotes ,by clicking the button.
 - Get more news from different countries as it updates it self.

 ### Link to my Github Account(project)